nx-js/observer-util/README.md

 [NX framework](https://github.com/RisingStack/nx-framework).
 Features should only be added, if they are used by the framework.
 Otherwise please fork.

-Bug fixes, tests and doc updates are always welcome.
+Bug fixes, tests, benchmark corrections and doc updates are always welcome.
 Tests and linter (standardJS) must pass.

 ## Authors